xavierpuigf/virtualhome/docker/README.md

 - [Docker](https://www.docker.com/)

 ## Setup
-- [Download]() the VirtualHome exectable for Ubuntu,
+- [Download](http://wednesday.csail.mit.edu/frames/data_acquisition/SyntheticStories/release/simulator/linux_sim.zip) the VirtualHome exectable for Linux.
 - [Download](https://www.docker.com/) and install Docker if you don't have it setup on your machine.
-- Create a directory `unity_vol` with all write permissions and add the executable inside
+- Create a directory `unity_vol` with all write permissions and add the executable inside.

 ## Usage
 ### Build the Docker Container